Almost coherent modules and almost coherent sheaves: Introduction

-We note that the standard proof of the classical formal GAGA theorem via projective methods has no chance to work in the almost coherent situation (due to a lack of ``finiteness'' for almost coherent sheaves).
+We note that the standard proof of the classical formal GAGA theorem via projective methods has no chance of working in the almost coherent situation (due to the lack of ``finiteness'' for almost coherent sheaves).
 Instead, we ``explicitly'' construct a pseudo-inverse to $\mathbf{L}c^*$ in the derived world by adapting an argument from the paper of J.\,Hall \cite{JH}. {}

 The last thing we discuss in Section~\ref{section:cohomological-properties} is the almost version of the Grothendieck Duality.
-This is an important technical tool in our proof of Poincar\'e Duality in \cite{Zav4}.
+This is a crucial technical tool in our proof of Poincar\'e Duality in \cite{Zav4}.
 So we develop some foundations of the $f^!$ functor in the almost world in this manuscript.
-We summarize the main properties of this functors below:
+We summarize the main properties of this functor below: